kubeflow/kubeflow/kubeflow/application/README.md

 ## Overview

-The application component creates an Application Kind based on the components ksonnet has generated.
-If using kfctl this would be the result of executing `kfctl generate all` or the following components:
+The application component creates an Application Kind based on components ksonnet has generated.
+The application component defaults to the following components:

 ```
-"ambassador","jupyter","centraldashboard","tf-job-operator","spartakus","argo","pipeline"
+"ambassador", "jupyter", "centraldashboard", "tf-job-operator", "spartakus", "argo", "pipeline"
 ```

 Alternatively, the application component can produce an Application Kind based on a subset